ZhangZhuoSJTU/Web3Bugs/docs/standard.md

 When a user tries to withdraw the token from the vault, the vault would withdraw the token from the controller if there's insufficient liquidity in the vault.
 However, the controller does not raise an error when there's insufficient liquidity in the controller/ strategies.
 The user would lose his shares while getting nothing.

 An MEV searcher could apply this attack on any withdrawal.
-When an attacker found an unconfirmed tx that tries to withdraw 1M dai, he can do such sandwich attack.
+When an attacker found an unconfirmed tx that tries to withdraw 1M DAI, he can do such sandwich attack.

 1. Deposits USDC into the vault.
-2. Withdraw all dai left in the vault/controller/strategy.
+2. Withdraw all DAI left in the vault/controller/strategy.
-3. Place the victims tx here.
-The victim would get zero dai while burning 1 M share.
+3. Place the victim tx here.
+The victim would get zero DAI while burning 1 M share.
 This would pump the share price.
 4. Withdraw all liquidity.

 All users would be vulnerable to MEV attackers.
 I consider this is a high-risk issue.